 What Is a Guardian?

-A legal guardian is a person who has been ordered by the Court to provide care for a minor child or adult.
-A guardian is responsible for ensuring that a child’s basic needs are met such as food, clothing, shelter, education, and medical care.
-In this instance, a guardian acts much like a parent does in ensuring that a child’s best interests are met.
-A guardian may also be responsible for managing the finances of an individual if they are not capable of doing so, like in the case of a minor child.
-If the guardian serves in a fiduciary capacity, they are required to file financial reports to the court for review.
-If you have more questions regarding the legal aspects of guardianship, you may wish to speak to a guardianship lawyer in Terre Haute, Indiana.
+A guardian is a person who has been ordered by the court to provide for the care of a minor child or adult.
+A guardian is responsible for the child’s basic needs, such as food, clothing, shelter, education, and medical care are met.
+In cases like this, a guardian acts much like a parent in making sure that the child’s best interests are met.
+A guardian may be tasked with the challenge of managing the finances of an individual if they are able to do so because of an incapacity.

-Guardianship of an adult is similar to that of a child.
-The guardian is responsible for making decisions about the individual’s medical care and life events.
-Often guardianship is sought for adults who are incapacitated either by mental illness, drug abuse, or incarceration.
+Guardianship of an adult has some of the same characteristics of the guardianship of a minor.
+The court-approved guardian is responsible for making the decisions for the ward regarding medical care and other life issues.
+Often, guardianship is ordered for adults who are incapacitated either by mental illness, extreme physical ailments or other incapacities.